-R 339.16040: This rule pertains to continuing education and license renewal requirements.
+R 339.15501: This rule pertains to license renewal requirements.
 The proposed rule is designed to provide greater clarity of the requirements for license renewal and to add requirements pertaining to a request for a continuing education waiver.

-R 339.16041: This rule pertains to acceptable continuing education.
+R 339.15502: This rule pertains to acceptable continuing education.
 The proposed rule is designed to clearly identify activities that qualify for continuing education, the documentation that is required to demonstrate completion of the activity upon audit, and the limitations for receiving credit in qualifying continuing education activities.